mamokarz/getting-started/DCF_Demo.md

 # DCF Invoke Device Method Using Azure CLI

+## Prerequisites
+Please make sure you have completed the Getting Started Guide for the STM32 board and flashed the binary to your device before continuing this demo.
+[Instructions for STM32 Getting Started Guide](https://github.com/mamokarz/getting-started/blob/master/README.md)

 ## Open up an instance of Azure CLI
 You can use the Azure Portal or an instance on Powershell/bash/other local environments